 Active adult communities have come a long way since 1960 when Del Webb opened his first Sun City.
-Today these planned communities may be age targeted or age restricted, they feature homes in a variety of styles and prices, and they have amenities which appeal to residents with very different interests.
+Today, these planned communities may be age-targeted or age-restricted, they feature homes in a variety of styles and prices, and they have amenities that appeal to residents with very different interests.
 They also cater to active residents who are likely to still be working or even pursuing a second career.

 When active adult communities were designed in the 1960s they focused on leisure living for retired residents.
 Yet today, the expected age of retirement has been pushed back far more than the 55-and-better age restriction on most active adult communities.